lorin/resilience-engineering/README.md

 * [Can We Trust Best Practices?
 Six Cognitive Challenges of Evidence-Based Approaches]
 * [The Role of Automation in Complex System Failures]
 * [Extemporaneous Adaptation to Evolving Complexity: A Case Study of Resilience in Healthcare] ([TWRR](https://resilienceroundup.com/issues/55))
+* [Automation, interaction, complexity, and failure: A case study]

 ### Other